-This indicator must be off for normal operation.
-If on it indicates that the RT2000 has overheated and the power stages of the RT2000 have been shut down so you will get no current output.
-In normal climate conditions (below 25°C) the RT2000 has a 100% duty cycle, so operation of the thermal cut out indicates that the inside of the machine is likely choked with dust and therefore not being cooled properly.
-In Hot climates (above 25°C) It indicates that you are exceeding the duty cycle of the RT2000, leave switched on for a few minutes and the RT2000 will return to normal operation.
-In this circumstance, do not switch the RT2000 off as this will stop the operation of the cooling fan and greatly extend the cool down period.
-Frequent tripping of the thermal cut-out, especially at low current settings is indicative that the inside of the machine is probably choked with dust.
+• This indicator must be off for normal operation.
+If on it indicates that the R1500 has overheated and the power stages of the R1500 have been shut down so you will get no current output.

+In normal climate conditions (40°C and below) the R1500 has a 100% duty cycle so operation of the thermal cut out indicates that the inside of the machine is likely to be choked with dust and therefore not being cooled properly.

+In Hot climates (above 40°C) it may indicate that you are exceeding the duty cycle of the R1500.
+Leave switched on for a few minutes and the R1500 should return to normal operation, do not switch the R1500 off as this will stop the operation of the cooling fan and greatly extend the cool down period.
+Frequent tripping of the thermal cut-out, especially at low current settings is indicative that the inside of the machine is likely to be choked with dust.

-Any operating problems not covered above means the RT2000 must be checked by a trained Newarc service engineer or returned to the factory for repair.
+For information about cleaning the dust out of the R1500 please refer to the relevant part of the next section.
+Any operating problems not covered above should be referred to a trained Newarc service engineer or returned to the factory for repair.